-She went around her desk and sat down, grabbing paper and pen, quickly getting down his name.
+She went around her desk and sat down, grabbing paper and pen.
+She quickly got down his name.

 “What do you mean by that?”

-“They’re like fingerprints, I got a picture of the real Johnny and I compared them.
-They’re not a match and his eyes are the wrong colour, hair too, could have been dyed.”
+“They’re like fingerprints.
+I got a picture of the real Johnny and I compared them.
+They’re not a match and his eyes are the wrong color, hair too, though it could have been dyed.”

 “Uh huh.”
-Nancy said as she watched Con swirl his finger around his ear implying it was a crank.
-He mouthed ‘hang up’ and tapped his wrist as if it were a watch.
-They were catching the next plane back to virginia for the time being as the case was going cold.
-They had nothing at all to go on, the information they’d receieved so far was all too vague.
-There was no reason for them to stay in town and langely was pulling them away.
+Nancy said as she watched Con swirl his finger around his ear, implying it was a crank.
+He mouthed, ‘hang up’ and tapped his wrist as if it were a watch.
+They were catching the next plane back to Virginia as the case was going cold.
+They had nothing at all to go on.
+The information they’d received so far was all too vague.
+There was no reason for them to stay in town and Langley was pulling them away.

-“I don’t know, that’s not why I was hired, I was just meant to find him.
-Look this kid could be a Russian spy for all we know and his family could be in on it.”
-Porter was swimming now, a giddiness he wasn’t used to.
-Like he was kid in a spy novel.
+“I don’t know.
+That’s not why I was hired.
+I was just meant to find him.
+Look, this kid could be a Russian spy for all we know and his family could be in on it.”
+Porter was swimming now, a giddiness he wasn’t used to, like he was a kid in a spy novel.

-“You’re getting yourself mixed up in something here Mr. Caraway.
+“You’re getting yourself mixed up in something here, Mr. Caraway.
 You can’t interfere with a federal investigation.
-I advise you stay away from this and trust in the judgement of the boy’s family”.
+I advise you to stay away from this and trust in the judgment of the boy’s family.”

 “You’re telling me to back off?”

-Porter was sitting at the bar in the gingerman.
-His eyes locked forward breathing steadily with an untouched pint of Guinness in front of him.
+Porter was sitting at the bar in the Gingerman with an untouched pint of Guinness in front of him.

-“I said drop it” His tone cold as the side of a butchers knife.
+“I said drop it.”
+His tone was as cold as the side of a butcher’s knife.

-Lafferty was old and grey and looked like a worn out boot that someone threw through the window.
+Lafferty was old and grey and looked like a worn out boot that someone had thrown through the window.

-Porter got up off his stool and walked around the bar “I need to make a phone call”.
+Porter got up and walked around the bar.

-Lafferty watched them both and his eyes wavered to the unguarded pint of Guinness.
+Lafferty watched them both and his eyes went to the unguarded pint of Guinness.

 “You’re talking crazy now.
-He’s just a little boy that got lost and now he came back with a fish story.
-Happens all the time, or maybe it’s true who knows.
-Either way it’s got nothing to do with you, it’s not your case anymore”.
+He’s just a little boy that got lost and came back with a fish story.
+Happens all the time.
+Or maybe it’s true, who knows?
+Either way, it’s got nothing to do with you; it’s not your case anymore.”

 By now Lafferty had stopped caring whether they saw and was taking sneaky gulps of Porter’s pint.

-Porter and Pat looked over at him and he said “I’m just saying, it can be done.
-I seen people that getting fuckin’ horns put on their heads.
-Split their tongue make their eyes like snakes eyes.
-It’s freaky but it can be done, if they go through all the trouble to change his eyes why not his ears too?”
-Lafferty said as he finished the pint and set it on the bar.
+Porter and Pat looked over at him and he said, “I’m just saying, it can be done.
+I seen people getting fuckin’ horns put on their heads.
+Split their tongue.
+Make their eyes like snakes eyes.
+It’s freaky, but it can be done, so if they go through all the trouble to change his eyes, why not his ears too?”
+Lafferty finished the pint and set it on the bar.

-“It makes sense, why would his family take him in if he wasn’t their kid?
-You’d think they’d say ’hey I have no idea who this guy is get him the fuck away from me’.
-But they didn’t they took him into their home and that’s where he is.
-They accepted him, why can’t you?”
+“Why would his family take him in if he wasn’t their kid?
+You’d think they’d say ’hey, I have no idea who this guy is, get him the fuck away from me, ’but they didn’t; they took him into their home and that’s where he is.
+They accepted him, so why can’t you?”
 Pat said.

-Nancy and Con were safely back in virginia behind glass where they felt safe and strong.
-The office was modern and shiney.
-She could see all the drones buzzing around, sitting at their cubicles.
-She knew when they got up for coffee, she knew when they took a leak or were on facebook by their expressions.
-The office was all glass and stainless steel, it was clean and perfect.
+Nancy and Con were back in Virginia, behind glass, where they felt safe and strong.
+The office was modern and shiny.
+Nancy could see all the drones buzzing around, sitting in their cubicles.
+She knew when they got up for coffee; she knew, by their expressions, when they took a leak or were on Facebook.
+The office was all glass and stainless steel, clean and perfect.
 Her office was a complete mess.
-She and Con had poured over mountains of files.
-They were searching for any connection between the kids story and anything that existed in the real world.
-Pulled up dozens of cases of missing kids and found nothing.
-They’d spoken to Interpol and they had no idea, they had nothing.
-Everything the kid had said were the vague words of someone outside looking in.
-They had nothing to work with, either these guys were too good to be caught.
-Or too connected or they didn’t exist, they were ghosts.
-Either way the news story didn’t help, if they hadn’t gone underground by now they were gone for good or here to stay.
+She and Con had pored over mountains of files.
+They were searching for any connection between the kid’s story and anything that existed in the real world.
+They had pulled up dozens of cases of missing kids and had found nothing.
+They’d even spoken to Interpol.
+Everything the kid had said had been vague, the words of someone outside looking in.
+Either these guys were too good to be caught.
+Or too connected.
+Or they didn’t exist.
+They were ghosts.
+Either way, the news story didn’t help.
+If they hadn’t gone underground by now, they were gone for good or here to stay.

-“We’re at a dead end” Con said deadpan.
-He looked tired, his eyes looked unfocused and painted on.
+“We’re at a dead end,” Con said.
+He looked tired, his eyes unfocused and painted on.